Day 25: Interfacing with Other Languages

 R

 I’ll freely admit that I don’t dabble in C too often these days.
 R, on the other hand, is a daily workhorse.
-So being able to import R functionality into Julia is very appealing.
+Being able to import R functionality into Julia is very appealing.
 The first thing that we need to do is load up a few packages, the most important of which is RCall.
 There’s great documentation for the package here.

 using RCall